Last updated: February 06, 2025

 How to increase your available home equity

-1. Home improvement projects: One of the most effective ways to increase your available home equity is by investing in home improvement or renovation projects.
-Not only do these upgrades bring the opportunity to enhance your living space, but they may also boost the overall value of your property.
-Consider renovating a kitchen or bathroom, adding a fresh coat of paint, or replacing outdated fixtures.
+1. Home improvement projects: Investing in home improvement or renovation projects can not only enhance your living space, but may also boost the overall value of your property.
+Consider renovating a kitchen or bathroom, adding a fresh coat of paint to walls, or replacing outdated fixtures.
 These improvements may increase your home’s market appeal and result in a potentially higher appraisal value and greater equity.

-3. Loan repayment strategies: Want to speed up the equity building process?
-Are you able to make extra payments towards your mortgage’s principal balance?
-If so, take advantage of this opportunity to accelerate your equity building.
-By paying more than your regular monthly mortgage amount, you’re not only reducing the overall interest costs but also increasing your ownership stake in the property.
-Just be sure to check with your mortgage provider beforehand to ensure there are no penalties for early payment.
+2. Loan repayment strategies: Want to speed up the equity building process?
+Making extra payments toward your mortgage’s principal balance may help.
+By paying more than your regular monthly mortgage amount, you may be able to increase your ownership stake in your property.
+Just check with your mortgage provider to ensure there are no penalties for early payment.

-5. Regular property maintenance: To preserve and enhance your investment in your home, maintain your property with regular upkeep to keep it in good condition and minimize risk of costly repairs down the line.
-Simple tasks like cleaning gutters, performing routine inspections, and addressing minor issues may help keep your property’s value intact.
-A well-maintained home typically sees a higher market value, which may translate into an equity boost.
+4. Regular property maintenance: To preserve and enhance your investment in your home, keep your property in tip-top condition.
+Simple tasks like performing routine inspections, and making minor repairs may help keep your property’s value intact.
+A well-maintained home may see a higher market value, translating into a potential equity boost.

 DIG DEEPER: The benefits of paying extra on your mortgage